-When the transformers are used in operating theaters, they allow safe galvanic separation between the primary and secondary circuits.
-This limits interference from other devices in the operating theater, as well as protecting equipment from poor power quality.
+When the transformers are used in operating theatres, they allow safe galvanic separation between the primary and secondary circuits.
+This limits interference from other devices in the operating theatre, as well as protecting equipment from poor power quality.

-Therefore, to reap the benefits that hybrid operating theaters bring to hospitals and patients, it is vital that design engineers consider the implications for power quality in this new type of environment.
-If they fail to consider the need for isolating, engineers may negate the cost savings made by the hybrid theaters and decrease the quality of patient care, rather than increase it.
+Therefore, to reap the benefits that hybrid operating theatres bring to hospitals and patient, it is vital that design engineers consider the implications for power quality in this new type of environment.
+If they fail to consider the need for isolating, engineers may negate the cost savings made by the hybrid theatres and decrease the quality of patient care, rather than increase it.

 This is only one instance of how design engineers can contribute towards improving power quality in healthcare settings.
 To find out how else design engineers can ensure their medical equipment is reliable, download our medical technology whitepaper from the REO UK website.